boschrexroth/ctrlx-automation-sdk-ros2/README.md

 # ctrlX AUTOMATION Software Development Kit for ROS 2

 This is the Software Development Kit (SDK) to build ROS 2 Applications, that can run on industrial devices that are based on the ctrlX OS platform.

-The **Robot Operating System (ROS)** is an open source robotics software framework that help you build robot applications. **ctrlX OS** is an industrial grade realtime platform based on Linux which is available for several industrial hardware devices and features an app-based modular architecture that allows you to install additional functionality.
+The **Robot Operating System (ROS)** is an open source robotics software framework that help you build robot applications.
+**ctrlX OS** is an industrial grade realtime platform based on Linux which is available for several industrial hardware devices and features an app-based modular architecture that allows you to install additional functionality.
 This includes apps for industrial fieldbus communication, machine automation, programmable logic control (PLC) and other automation software which can also be found ready-to-run in the [ctrlX Store](https://developer.community.boschrexroth.com/).

 ## Getting Started

 As a prerequisite you should get yourself familiar with:

 * ROS 2 and its underlying architecture using the official ROS 2 documentation at: <https://www.ros.org/blog/getting-started/>
 * The [ctrlX AUTOMATION Ecosystem](https://ctrlx-automation.com/) and the architecture of ctrlX OS as well as devices which are capable to run ctrlX OS.
-E.g. **ctrlX CORE** devices from [Bosch Rexroth](https://www.boschrexroth.com/).
+E.g. ctrlX CORE devices from [Bosch Rexroth](https://www.boschrexroth.com/).
-* The [ctrlX AUTOMATION SDK](https://github.com/boschrexroth/ctrlx-automation-sdk) which is the underlying SDK that allows you to create any kind of App for ctrlX OS and is the foundation for the **ctrlX AUTOMATION Software Development Kit for ROS 2**.
+* The [ctrlX AUTOMATION SDK](https://github.com/boschrexroth/ctrlx-automation-sdk) which is the underlying SDK that allows you to create any kind of App for ctrlX OS and is the foundation for the ctrlX AUTOMATION Software Development Kit for ROS 2.

 ## Usage